journalmedia/mopub-android-sdk/README.md

 # Distilled MoPub Integration

 This is a fork of the [MoPub Android SDK](https://github.com/mopub/mopub-android-sdk).
-It includes customisations for a countdown timer and some minor UI changes.
+It includes a countdown timer and some minor UI tweaks.

-To build a AAR to include in the Distilled app's:
+Adding as Compiled .aar:

 1. CD into the root folder and run:

     `./gradlew mopub-sdk:build`

-You must use JDK7 with gradle for the build to be successful.
-To force JDK7 run:
+If the build fails, check you are using JDK7.
+To force gradle to use JDK7 run:

-    ` ./gradlew -Dorg.gradle.java.home=/Library/Java/JavaVirtualMachines/jdk1.7._version_.jdk/Contents/Home mopub-sdk:build`
+    `./gradlew -Dorg.gradle.java.home=/Library/Java/JavaVirtualMachines/jdk1.7._version_.jdk/Contents/Home mopub-sdk:build`

+2. Copy the generated .aar from `build/outputs/aar/mopub-sdk-release.aar` into into `thejournal-library-project/libs`

 Updating the MoPub library: